viruscamp/babel-plugin-transform-imports/README.md

     import merge from 'lodash/merge';
 ```

+*Note: this plugin is not restricted to the react-bootstrap and lodash
+libraries.
+You may use it with any library.*

 ## That's stupid, why would you do that?

 When Babel encounters a member style import such as: